GabrielMartinMoran/pymodelio/README.md

 BoolValidator(nullable: bool = False, message: Optional[str] = None)
 ```

-## Serialization
+## Serialization and de-serialization

-pymodelio models implement a `to_dict()` method that serializes the public attributes and properties (defined using
+For serialization, pymodelio models implement a `to_dict()` method that serializes the public attributes and
-the `property` decorator).
-For the example at the beginning of this documentation, calling `to_dict()` method in a
+properties (defined using the `property` decorator).
+For the example at the beginning of this documentation,
-computer's instance returns something like:
+calling `to_dict()` method in a computer's instance returns something like:

 ```py
 {